ARISGames/ARISE/README.md

 the name of a drug for the IV machine, messages to show the player, and the ARIS item ID to give to the player when they submit a correct answer.

-3. Place the `.html` file, as well as `fastclick.js`, on a web server.
+3. Place the `.html` file on a web server.

 4. In ARIS, place "web page" objects into a game, either as tabs or as objects on the map.
 The URL should be wherever you put the `.html` file in step 3.